tflosse/Cheat-Sheets/Mongoose.md

 # Mongoose

-Mongoose allows communication with the database directly in a text editor (without navigating commands in a terminal).
+Mongoose allows communication with the database (MongoDB) directly in a text editor (without navigating commands in a terminal).
+It is a Schema-based solution to model application data.
+Schemas create key:value pairs for the different data types used.

+***How is it used?***
+1. Require mongoose module
+2. Set a variable reference to a mongoose Schema
+3. Create the Schema
+4. Create an instance of the Schema with a Model

+Establish a connection with MongoDB:
+1. Create a variable assigned to an instance of the database
+2. Use `mongoose.connect()`
+(`mongod` should be runningin the terminal for some older versions)

 ### Basic Set Up